kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 ## Bit

-A bit is the smallest unit of measurement of digital information in computing.
+A **Bit** is the smallest unit of measurement of digital information in computing.
 It is a binary representation of data with It's purpose being to facilitate interaction with hardware logic gates.
 In networking this is usually implemented via an electrical, optical or radio signal.

 A **Bit** consists of exactly one **[[#Network Frames|Frame]]**
 ## Network Frames